PeterWaher/IoTGateway/README.md

 Things
 ----------------------

-The [Things](Things) folder contains libraries that manage data abstraction for things.
+The [Things](Things) folder contains libraries that define a hardware and data abstraction layer for interacting with things.
+This includes describing sensor data, control parameters, attributes, displayable parameters, commands, queries and data sources.
+It also includes embedding things dynamically, to form more complex devices, such as concentrators or bridges.

 | Project                   | Type         | Link                                                           | Project description |
 |---------------------------|--------------|----------------------------------------------------------------|---------------------|